wow-rp-addons/LibRPMedia/README.md

 LibRPMedia uses [LibStub](https://www.curseforge.com/wow/addons/libstub) as its versioning mechanism, so the existing documentation with regards to embedding and loading the library applies here.

 You can import this repository as a Git submodule, or just download a release and copy the folder into your own project as needed.

-To load the library, include a reference to any of the following files within your addon:
+To load the library, include a reference to the `LibRPMedia-1.0.xml` file within your addon.

- * `LibRPMedia-1.0.xml`
- * `LibRPMedia-Classic-1.0.xml`
- * `LibRPMedia-Retail-1.0.xml`

-The `LibRPMedia-1.0.xml` file includes all references to databases for both Retail and Classic, whereas the other files only include script references to files specific to their targetted product.
-Use of the product-specific XML files is recommended when you have control of the packaging process.

 ### Dependencies